 Staff Solutions Architect, VMware

-Emad Benjamin has been in the IT industry for last 20 years, graduated with bachelor of electrical engineering from University of Wollongong.
-Earlier in his career he was a C++ software engineer, and then in 1997 made the switch to Java, and has been focusing on Java since then.
-For the last 7 years his main focus has been Java on VMware vSphere.
-He has been with VMWare since 2005, and is currently a Staff Architect on Java and vFabric.
+Emad Benjamin has been in the IT industry for the past twenty years.
+He graduated with a Bachelor of Electrical Engineering from the University of Wollongong.
+Earlier in his career, he was a C++ software engineer, then in 1997, he switched to programming with Java, and has been focusing on Java ever since.
+For the past seven years, his focus has been Java on VMware vSphere, vFabric GemFire and SQLFire.
+Emad has been at VMware since 2005, and is the author of the Enterprise Java Applications Architecture on VMware book.
+Emad has previously presented at VMworld, SpringOne, and Open World on the subject of Java virtualization.

 Senior Software Engineer, VMware